 Non-compliance with this Policy is a serious matter that may lead to disciplinary action, up to and including dismissal.
 Violations of Sanctions can also have legal consequences for individuals involved, including severe monetary fines and imprisonment.
-Employees should report any suspected violations of Sanctions of this Policy either to the Relevant Legal Officer as soon as possible for further guidance or through our Speak Up!
+Employees should report any suspected violations of this Policy either to the Ethics and Compliance Officer as soon as possible for further guidance or through our Speak Up!
 Line.